Xilinx/Vitis_Accel_Examples/validate/combine_bw_hm/details.rst

-Combine Bandwidth & Slavebrige(C)
+Combine Bandwidth & Hostmemory(C)
 =================================

-This example contains verify test, bandwidth test and slavebridge test kernels to validate FPGA.
+This example contains verify test, bandwidth test and host memory test kernels to validate FPGA.

 In the verify test we have extremely simple HLS C Kernel to verify that the platform has basic functionality.
 It will make a call to the kernel with an empty global buffer.
 The kernel will then write the string of characters "Hello World" into the buffer and return.
 The host will copy this buffer locally and then print out the resulting buffer contents.